What is Liposuction?

 After the procedure, your incisions are closed and you’ll be fitted with a compression garment for your recovery.
 Many patients require only local anesthesia, but some will require general anesthesia and will need to arrange a ride home after their procedure.
 This is especially true for patients who are pairing their liposuction with another plastic surgery procedure.

 Radiofrequency-assisted liposuction, or RFAL, is a liposuction procedure that can be performed under local anesthesia.
 Prior to suctioning away fat deposits, a transmitter is inserted into the treatment area to direct radiofrequency waves through the fatty tissue.
 This essentially liquefies fat, which is then suctioned away from the body.
 In addition, the radiofrequency waves stimulate new collagen production, creating a skin-tightening effect.
 The result of RFAL liposuction is both reduced fat and an overall firmer, more toned appearance.

 Results and Recovery

 You should wear your compression garment according to Dr. Diktaban’s instructions throughout your recovery time, since this can help reduce swelling and help the skin adhere to the new contours.
 Although you can walk and move around in the few days after surgery, you should wait a few weeks before you return to your full exercise regimen.
-Most patients return to work about two weeks after their plastic surgery.
+Most patients return to work about a week after their plastic surgery.